 - name and details identifying the controlled money account to be credited

-No receipt must be made for interest or other income received from the investment of controlled money and credited directly to a controlled money account.
+No receipt is required for interest or other income received from the investment of controlled money and credited directly to a controlled money account.

 Withdrawing controlled money